alien45/superutils/packages/core/README.md

 <div id="fallback-if-fails"></div>

-### `fallbackIfFails(fn, args, fallback)`: gracefully invoke functions
+### `fallbackIfFails(target, args, fallback)`: Gracefully invoke functions or promises with a fallback

-Based on the function provided `fallbackIfFails` will either execute synchronously or asynchronously.
+The `fallbackIfFails` function can wrap a standard function, a promise-returning function, or a promise directly.
+It automatically handles both synchronous execution and asynchronous resolution, providing a fallback value if the function throws an error or the promise is rejected.

 #### Sync operations: